ontogenerator/Shiny_TOSTER/README.md

 Getting Started
 ---------------

-You can copy the app file Shiny\_TOSTER.R to your system and run it locally.
+You can copy the app file app.R to your system and run it locally.
 Alternatively, you can launch it from GitHub without installation.

 ### Prerequisites